-18. Don't Invent Security Practices
+18. Don't invent security

 If the author of this book was given a dollar each time he had to implement the additional security protocol invented by someone, he would already retire.
 The API developers' passion for signing request parameters or introducing complex schemes of exchanging passwords for tokens is as obvious as meaningless.